 Pension Rights

 Your pension is a significant asset in divorce or separation.
-English and Welsh law, you can be entitled to share the pension value accumulated during the period of your marriage.
+Under English and Welsh law, you can be entitled to share your spouse or civil partner’s pension, with particular consideration of that value accumulated during the marriage.
 This division of pension rights is either through a pension sharing order, which provides a percentage of your ex-partner's pension pot to you as a pension in your own right, or an offsetting arrangement where you receive other assets worth the same as the pension share you're entitled too, depending on what's most suitable for your circumstances.

 Post-Retirement Maintenance